Unfortunately, some women will experience urinary incontinence due to a vaginal vault prolapse after hysterectomy.

 While you may have no symptoms at all, some women experience symptoms suggestive of vaginal prolapse.
 You may experience the following feelings:

 - Like something is falling out of the uterus or of pressure in the pelvis,

 - An improvement in pain and pressure when lying down.

 If you have difficulty having a bowel movement, it may be because of a rectocele.
 Stress incontinence can be a symptom of a cystocele.
 Vaginal tissue outside of the vagina itself can be due to a rectocele or cystocele.
-The opening of the vagina can also be widened because of the tissue that is falling though the vagina.
+The opening of the vagina can also be widened because of the tissue that is falling through the vagina.

 What You can do for Vaginal Prolapse

 They make devices called pessaries, one can insert into the vagina and serve to keep the pelvic structures in their proper position.
 Modifying your activity to avoid strenuous lifting can help prevent and treat prolapse.

 You can also do pelvic floor exercises, called Kegel exercises.
 These are simple exercises your doctor can teach you that will strengthen the pelvic floor muscles so that the supporting muscles will better hold up the pelvic structures.
 It can take several months of daily Kegel exercises to see an effect on the prolapse.

 The Bathroom Key is a book that presents an 8 to 12-week program with specific exercises to strengthen the pelvic floor muscles and that will help you to regain bladder control.
 It provides step by step instructions how you can cure urinary incontinence without resorting to medication or surgery

 If the prolapse after hysterectomy is severe, often surgery is the only real option, depending on how much the tissues affect you.
 With surgery, they aim to reconstruct the pelvic floor and to bring back the pelvic organs in their original position.